shaurya157/MusicalKaleidoscope/README.md

 There are many directions this cellular automata engine could eventually go.
 Some anticipated updates are:

 - [ ] Fractal design along with Kaleidoscopic design
+- [ ] Allow the user to rotate the Kaleidoscope
+- [ ] Store their creation to share with their friends